Learn about collections in eDiscovery (Premium)

 The collection workflow poses significant technical challenges around extracting content from native locations and sources.
 It's also a critical point in the assessment and strategy for common litigation or investigations scenarios.
 As organizations begin to assess an investigation, the first questions asked are who was involved?
 After identifying who was involved, these custodians can quickly be placed on hold to preserve relevant content.
 The next question is what took place?
 To answer this second fundamental question of any investigation, managers must turn to the data.
 To quickly assess the most relevant content to the question of what took place, managers start to refine the target of the question to ensure that the collection results are comprehensive without being too broad.

-Collections in Advanced eDiscovery help eDiscovery managers quickly scope a search for content across email, documents, and other content in Microsoft 365.
+Collections in eDiscovery (Premium) help eDiscovery managers quickly scope a search for content across email, documents, Teams reactions, and other content in Microsoft 365.
 Collections provide managers with an estimate of the content that may be relevant to the case.
 This allows managers to make quick, informed decisions about the size and scope of content relevant to a case. eDiscovery managers can create a collection to search custodial data sources (such as mailboxes and SharePoint sites) and by using specific search criteria (such as keywords and date ranges) to quickly define the scope of their collection.

 After the collection is defined, eDiscovery managers can save the collection as a draft and get estimates, including estimates for data volume, the content locations that contain results, and the number of hits for search query condition.
 These insights can help to inform if the collection should be revised to narrow or expand the scope of the collection before moving on the review and analyze stages in the eDiscovery workflow.